AhmedTammaa/InterviewInsightMine/README.md

 All data science interviews from FAANG are scraped and saved into CSV files. <i>(Old)</i><br> Now we have 9000+ data-oriented from FAANG and non-FAANG companies so our data is more diverse.

+*NEW:* A new deep learning model is under development to tag the scrapped questions.
+Currently, there are 2000+ Tagged questions on the dataset.
+The new deep learning model is being developed in this repo <a href= "https://github.com/AhmedTammaa/InterviewQuestionTagging">   InterviewQuestionTagging </a>
 ## Libraries and tools
 * Python 3.10.1
 * Selenium